Case Study from Taiwan: Lily Liu's baptism

 Christian Baptism for Someone Whose Family Is Rooted in Another Religion

-When someone seeking Christian baptism comes from a family who opposes this decision because of strong ties to another religion, several issues should be carefully considered:
+When someone seeking Christian baptism comes from a family who opposes this decision because of strong ties to another religion, several issues should be considered:

 1. Family Dynamics and Relationships